littensy/reflex/docs/docs/reference/reflex/producer.md

 **But finding differences between lists can quickly get cumbersome.** What if you want to track the health of a specific player?
 Or what if you want to clean up some state when a player dies?

 This is where the [`observe`](#observeselector-discriminator-observer) method comes in handy.
-[See how to use it in the next section.](#observing-additions-and-removals)
+[See how to use it in the next section.](#using-the-observer-pattern)

 ---

-### Observing additions and removals
+### Using the observer pattern

 **Game state often contains many lists and records of data.** You will likely need to run code when a new item is added to a record, or clean something up when the item is removed.
 We'll explore Observers, their use cases, and using [`observe`](#observeselector-discriminator-observer).

-**Reflex brings the [Observer pattern](https://sleitnick.github.io/RbxObservers/docs/observer-pattern) to immutable state management.** Some good use cases for [`observe`](#observeselector-discriminator-observer) include:
+**Reflex brings the [Observer pattern](https://sleitnick.github.io/RbxObservers/docs/observer-pattern) to game state.** Some good use cases for [`observe`](#observeselector-discriminator-observer) include:

 -   Managing the lifecycle of a match in a multiplayer game
 -   Spawning players and cleaning up when they die or leave the game
 -   Applying temporary status effects to players

 Let's say your state has a list of players, and each player has a `health` and `id` property.
 You want to play a sound whenever a player is damaged or dies.
-To help track individual players, you should first create a [memoized selector](#deriving-new-data-from-state) that selects a player's health by their ID:
+To help track individual players, you should first create a [memoized selector](#transforming-state-with-selectors) that selects a player's health by their ID:

 <Tabs>
 <TabItem value="TypeScript" default>